 Addiction Psychiatry, 1 month

-During the one month addictions psychiatry rotation at the VA (Jamaica Plain and Brockton campuses), trainees will learn how to effectively identify, assess, and treat patients with substance use disorders.
-They will participate in individual and group treatments of patients with substance use disorders in the residential setting and in an inpatient detox.
+During the one month addictions psychiatry rotation at the VA and BIDMC, trainees will learn how to effectively identify, assess, and treat patients with substance use disorders.
+They will participate in individual and group treatments of patients with substance use disorders in outpatient, residential, and inpatient detox settings.
 They will become familiar with motivational interviewing techniques, psychopharmacologic management of substance use disorders, and appropriate referral and use of community resources such as 12-step recovery, SMART recovery, and methadone clinics.